codingColinMcM/eCommerce-Online-Inventory-Sequelize/README.md

 ## Overview

-The application is organized into several folders:
+The application is organized into several files and folders:

 * The config folder contains the connection.js file, which sets up the Sequelize configuration for the MySQL database.